JedynakD/LibraryCatalog/README.md

 Library Catalog application to manage books.

-Frameworks:
+Used frameworks:
 - Spring 4
 - Hibernate 4